Frequently Asked Questions

 Return Authorization numbers are currently not required.
 Please contact the LND Sales and Customer Service Department before returning any items.

-Is a MSDS available for my product?
+Is an SDS available for my product?

-What is QPL qualification?
+What is QPL (Qualified Product List) qualification?

 Before the Department of Defense (DoD) can purchase or procure services, products or materials for use by the U.S. Military, these items must be inspected and tested to government specifications.
 After extensive testing and inspections, those items that meet the specifications are considered to be "qualified" for DoD procurement.